 - Are Vegware products vegan?

-- Our products are made from plants using renewable, lower carbon, recycled or reclaimed materials.
+- Our products are made from plants using renewable, recycled or reclaimed materials.
 We use synthetic glues to bind our materials and have confirmation that they do not contain animal by-products.

 - Isn’t using corn for bioplastics taking up land that could be used to feed people?